Chicken Coop Maintenance 101: The Complete Guide

 • Clean with safety in mind: Protect both yourself and your flock by using natural, non-toxic cleaners like a simple vinegar solution and always wearing gloves and a dust mask to avoid irritation.

-Why Is a Clean Coop So Important?
+Why Does a Clean Coop Matter So Much?

 Keeping your chicken coop clean is about so much more than just appearances.
 It’s one of the most fundamental things you can do to care for your flock and ensure they live happy, healthy lives.
 Think of it as the foundation of good chicken-keeping.
 A tidy coop prevents the spread of disease, protects your flock from parasites, and makes their home a comfortable, stress-free environment.
 When chickens feel good, they are more productive, which means more delicious, fresh eggs for you.